 Those sex-inspired rocks conveniently bring us onto the area of Lamai.

-In terms of resort areas, Lamai comes a close second to Chaweng.
-However, some prefer Lamai due to its more peaceful and family orientated vibe.
+In terms of resort areas on Koh Samui, Lamai comes in a close second to Chaweng.
+However, what sets Lamai apart and makes it appealing to some travelers is its more peaceful and family-oriented vibe.

-Also checkout Lamai viewpoint at sun down: watching the sun go down is one of my favorite things to do in Koh Samui.
+One remarkable experience not to be missed is the Lamai viewpoint at sunset.
+Watching the sun go down over the horizon is undeniably one of the most beautiful and cherished things to do on Koh Samui.

 12. Visit Laem Sor Pagoda

-If you are looking for a quiet place, far from the hustle and bustle of the Eastern side of Samui, you may consider going to the Western side where you'll find Laem Sor Pagoda.
+If you are seeking a tranquil retreat, far from the hustle and bustle of the Eastern side of Samui, consider venturing to the Western side, where the enchanting Laem Sor Pagoda awaits.

-The monk who built this magnificent structure is revered by locals, who pay their respect to his wax casting, which is housed in a boat within a small hall.
+The creation of this magnificent pagoda is credited to a revered monk who holds a special place in the hearts of the locals.
+They pay their respects to his wax casting, which is housed in a boat within a small hall on the temple grounds.

 13. See the Mummified Monk

-The mummified monk is located at the Wat Khunaram temple on Route 4169, roughly six kilometers away from Lamai Beach.
+The mummified monk can be found at Wat Khunaram temple, located on Route 4169, approximately six kilometers away from Lamai Beach.

-In 1973, the Buddhist monk Luang Pho Daeng (Phra Khru Samathakittikhun) passed away while meditating and his body was preserved in a glass case.
+In 1973, the revered Buddhist monk, Luang Pho Daeng (Phra Khru Samathakittikhun), peacefully passed away while in deep meditation.
+In a unique tradition, his body was preserved in a glass case, creating the mummified form that is now on display.

-For some it may be shocking to see a mummy like this in full view, but Thais, in general, are accepting of death and see the mummy as a point of reflection.
+While some may find it surprising or even shocking to witness a mummy in such a state, Thais, in general, have a cultural acceptance of death and view the mummified monk as a point of contemplation and reflection.

 14. Watch a Ladyboy Cabaret Show

-Cabaret shows usually involve the singing of popular songs through lip-syncing and live singing, choreographed dancing and extravagant costumes and colourful make-up.
+These captivating cabaret shows typically feature a combination of elements, including the singing of popular songs through lip-syncing and live singing, meticulously choreographed dancing, and performances in extravagant costumes adorned with colorful make-up.

 15. Visit Koh Tao

-Translated as “Turtle Island”, Koh Tao has been a tourist destination since the early 1980s and remains a beautiful destination.
+Translated as “Turtle Island,” Koh Tao has been a popular tourist destination since the early 1980s and continues to captivate visitors with its natural beauty.

 Tips to Start Planning Your Trip Now: